Michaelpalacce/Server/README.md

 - You will be asked to fill in the new user's data
 - Route will be the path from which the user can access the FS
 - When adding a user the user will persist after 5 seconds so don't stop the server
-- User's data is stored to the OS tmp directory by default and can be changed using the USERS_DIR variable
+- User's data is stored to the OS tmp directory by default and can be changed using the USERS_DIR variable ( either LOCAL_DIR or empty )

 # Permissions:
-- Only superusers can use the terminal, add/ view/ modify other users ( and self )
+- Only superusers can use the terminal, add/ view/ modify other users ( and self ).
+Only superusers can access the project folder and the OS tmp directory.
+- Nobody can delete or change the permissions of the root user.
 - Nobody can do any operations on the PROJECT_ROOT as well as many operations including the folder structure where the project is
 - When adding a user a set of permissions will be asked for.
 Those permissions are forbidding.
 Whatever you type in there, the users WON'T be able to access.
 - You may leave the method empty which will mean ANY method or pass in an Array

 # Notes
 - You may need to delete the cache file if you do changes to the environment ( like enabling security )
-- Deleting the cache file will delete all the current users
 - If a state arises where there is no root user, one will be created automatically ( with the username and password in the .env file )
 - It is a good idea to change the password ( via the gui and in the .env ) after you've started the server